Wood processing techniques

 photo source: craftsy.com

-There are now milling cutters (routers) with which cuttings can be easily made, and at industrial level they are made with great precision using CNCs.
-However, classic craftsmen, who go for the traditional version, continue to make the joints by hand, and the objects are very much appreciated by the followers of traditional works.
+There are now router cutters that can be used to easily make the cut-outs, and on an industrial level they are made with great precision using CNCs.
+However, the classic craftsmen, who go the traditional way, continue to make the joints by hand, and the objects are much appreciated by those who follow the traditional crafts.

-Finger-jointing is the way logs/bark/wood joinery is done for wooden houses.
-Specific to our country are log houses with a rectangular or square section, as can be seen in the old houses of Maramures or wooden churches all over the country.
-Our older friends may remember church in Leleasca, which I wrote about after a visit to the area.
-I have seen such joints in wooden churches all over the country, so I can't say that they are specific to a certain area.
+The mortise joint is the way in which logs/timbers/timber/timber strips are joined together for wooden houses.
+Specific to our country are log houses with a rectangular or square cross-section, as can be seen in old houses from the Maramure region or in wooden churches all over the country.
+Our older friends may remember church in Leleascawhich I wrote about after a visit to the area.
+I have seen such joins in wooden churches all over the country, so I cannot say that they are specific to any particular area.

 swallowtail